 Use the interactive chart to compare the prevalence of child occupant deaths and observed child restraint use.
 For all age groups, the percent of children dying while not being restrained is much higher than the percent of children observed not restrained.
-For example, during a national observation survey in 2019, the percent of children less than 1 year of age observed not in a child restraint was 2.5%, while the percent of child occupant deaths less than 1 year of age was 24.5% in 2020.
+For example, during a national observation survey in 2021, no children less than 1 year of age were observed unrestrained, while 31.0% of child occupant deaths less than 1 year of age were unrestrained in 2021.

 - Data Table

-Child restraint use estimates: Enriquez, J. (2021, May).
-The 2019 national survey of the use of booster seats (Report No. DOT HS 813 033).
-National Highway Traffic Safety Administration.
+Child restraint use estimates: Boyle, L. (2023, March).
+The 2021 National Survey of the Use of Booster Seats (Report No. DOT HS 813 396).
+Washington, DC: National Highway Traffic Safety Administration.